Over the last two and a half months, I’ve been heads down working on the writing of my first book.

 I’ve been writing about minimalism, habits, and creativity as an intentional living framework for a few years now.
-Up to this point, I had applied it on smaller, short-term projects like blog posts and videos, the removal of clutter from our home, and practice in taking daily action in health–but never to something that required daily creative output for months on end.
+Up to this point, I had applied it on smaller, short-term projects like blog posts and videos, the removal of clutter from our home, and taking daily action in health.
+But I’ve never applied it to something that required daily creative output for months on end.

 At this point, I’m confident in continuing forward with those three topics as the focus for Break the Twitch and my work, which is great.
 It totally works.
 Happy to report that.